Ceremonial magic: Magical formulae

 A magical formula or 'word of power' is a word that is believed to have specific supernatural effects.
 They are words whose meaning illustrates principles and degrees of understanding that are often difficult to relay using other forms of speech or writing.
 It is a concise means to communicate very abstract information through the medium of a word or phrase.

 These words often have no intrinsic meaning in and of themselves.
 However, when deconstructed, each individual letter may refer to some universal concept found in the system in which the formula appears.
-Additionally, in grouping certain letters together one is able to display meaningful sequences that are considered to be of value to the spiritual system that utilizes them (e.g., spiritual hierarchies, historiographic data, psychological stages, etc.)
+Additionally, by grouping certain letters, one can display meaningful sequences that are considered valuable to the spiritual system that utilizes them (e.g., spiritual hierarchies, historiographic data, psychological stages, etc.).

 A formula's potency is understood and made usable by the magician only through prolonged meditation on its levels of meaning.
-Once these have been interiorized by the magician, they may then utilize the formula to maximum effect.
+Once these have been internalized by the magician, they may then utilize the formula to maximum effect.

 Magical record

 A magical record is a journal or other source of documentation containing magical events, experiences, ideas, and any other information that the magician may see fit to add.
 There can be many purposes for such a record, such as recording evidence to verify the effectiveness of specific procedures (per the scientific method that Aleister Crowley claimed should be applied to the practice of magic) or to ensure that data may propagate beyond the lifetime of the magician.
-Benefits of this process vary, but usually include future analysis and further education by the individual and/or associates with whom the magician feels comfortable in revealing such intrinsically private information.
+The benefits of this process vary, but usually include future analysis and further education by the individual and/or associates with whom the magician feels comfortable in revealing such intrinsically private information.

 Crowley was highly insistent upon the importance of this practice.
 As he writes in Liber E, "It is absolutely necessary that all experiments should be recorded in detail during, or immediately after, their performance ...
 The more scientific the record is, the better.
 Yet the emotions should be noted, as being some of the conditions.
 Let then the record be written with sincerity and care; thus with practice it will be found more and more to approximate to the ideal."
 Other items he suggests for inclusion include the physical and mental condition of the experimenter, the time and place, and environmental conditions, including the weather.